Sampadaaa/-Synapse-Fitness/README.md

-# Fitness app using Springboot Microservices
+#  Synapse Fitness a Fitness app using Springboot Microservices

 This repository contains a distributed microservices system designed with modularity, scalability, and high availability in mind.
 The system integrates user management, activity tracking, AI processing, and external LLM services while leveraging a centralized authentication server, message queue, service discovery, and configuration management.